-The Board's Careers Website assists in promoting careers, jobs and training in the building and construction industry by providing information on apprenticeships, learning pathways and career advice.
+The Board is developing a Careers Website to assist in promoting careers, jobs and training in the building and construction industry by providing information on apprenticeships, learning pathways and career advice.

 The Board's website at www.tbcitb.com.au has been designed to ensure industry members have access to information relevant to their needs and the activities of the Board.